jasonwhite/button/docs/_docs/commands/update.md

 This will be the command you will use 99% of the time.
 It is equivalent to an "incremental build".
-Although you should never need to do a complete rebuild, you can do so by running `bb clean` followed by `bb update`.
+Although you should never need to do a complete rebuild, you can do so by running `button clean` followed by `button update`.

 ## Example

-If your root build description `bb.json` is in the current working directory or one of its parent directories, simply run:
+If your root build description `button.json` is in the current working directory or one of its parent directories, simply run:

-    $ bb update
+    $ button update

-If instead your root build description is named something other than `bb.json`, such as `my_build_description.json`, run:
+If instead your root build description is named something other than `button.json`, such as `my_build_description.json`, run:

-    $ bb update --file my_build_description.json
+    $ button update --file my_build_description.json

-Note that the working directory of Brilliant Build will change to the directory of the root build description before running the build.
+Note that the working directory of Button will change to the directory of the root build description before running the build.

 ## Optional Arguments

  * `--file`, `-f <string>`

     Specifies the path to the build description.
-If not specified, Brilliant Build searches for a file named `bb.json` in the current directory and all parent directories.
+If not specified, Button searches for a file named `button.json` in the current directory and all parent directories.
 Thus, you can invoke this command in any subdirectory of your project.

  * `--dryrun`, `-n`

     Don't make any functional changes; just print what might happen.
 This can be useful when refactoring the build description.

  * `--threads`, `-j N`